egeldenhuys/black-fitch/assignment1/README.md

 Results
 =======

-Task 2 (8/20):
+Task 2 (13/20):
 ```
-Your addItem and getItem function is working correctly.
+Your addSpell and getSpell function is
+working correctly.
 Your less than operator is incorrect.
 Your less than operator is working correctly.
 Your greater than operator is incorrect.
-Your + operator is incorrect.
+Your + operator is working correctly.
 Your - operator is working correctly.
 ```